FredKSchott/slackey/README.md

 #### Errors

-An error object will be propagated if there was a problem making the request or recieving the response.
-All completed responses, even those that resulted in erroneus status codes, will be propagated to the consumer without an error.
+An error object will only be propagated if there was a problem making the actual request or recieving the actual response.
+All completed responses, even those that resulted in erroneus status codes or with `ok: false` will be propagated to the consumer without an error.

 #### Additional Response Info

-The body of a Slack API response will usually have all the information you need about the success or failure of a request.
+The body of a Slack API response will usually have [all the information you need](https://api.slack.com/web#basics) about the success or failure of a request.
 However, if you do need access to the full response object (provided by [request](https://github.com/request/request)) it is provided as an optional third argument to the callback.
 Use as needed.